harlan-zw/laradock-cli/README.md

 #### Clean .env*

-Moves all Laradock environment variables to their own `laradock-env` file.
+Moves all Laradock environment variables to their own `.laradock-env` file.

 #### No configuration